turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 Up until now, you've mostly been writing ECMAScript 5.
 (You can read more about ECMAScript [here](https://medium.freecodecamp.org/whats-the-difference-between-javascript-and-ecmascript-cba48c73a2b5).)

-ES5 is comfortable and familiar, but we ES6 gives us a lot of great [new features](http://es6-features.org/#Constants), which we'll start learning about here.
+ES5 is comfortable and familiar, but ES6 gives us a lot of great [new features](http://es6-features.org/#Constants), which we'll start learning about here.

 ## Template Literals